PuruVJ/puruvjdev3-preact/public/blog/svelte-for-react-devs.md

 Now, This is the most kickass feature of Svelte for me: **Styling in place**

 Svelte is just like a plain HTML file: You can put your styles right in your component file.
-Unlike HTML however, the styles are scoped to that component only.
+Unlike HTML however, the styles are scoped to that component.

 ```html
 <section class="container">